laytan/odin-http/README.md

 `odin-http` depends on OpenSSL for making HTTPS requests in the client package.
 This repository contains a copy of these libraries for ease of use on Windows and Darwin.

 For Linux, most distros come with OpenSSL, if not you can install it by using something like this:
-`sudo apt-get update && sudo apt-get install openssl libssl-dev`.
+- `sudo apt-get install openssl libssl-dev`
+- `apk add openssl openssl-libs-static`

 ## IO implementations